 Just like when I wrote my last blog post all those many months ago from a café in Mexico City, I am finally fulfilling my promise of an article on Portuguese grub.
 Yet again, from the secluded comfort of one of my favourite coffee spot in town.
 This place, (Duas de Letras) lacks the shiny gleam of some my other regular coff spots in Porto, but for me, it imbues much of what I love about Portugal and its cuisine.

 Chefs around the world have all banded together to decide on a definition of ‘good food’.
 In the modern restaurant scene, I sometimes feel that ‘good’ and ‘nice’ are synonymous to the creativity of a concept, to the range and depth of flavours on a plate.
 This is great, and readers of this blog will know I am certainly not impartial to a bit of the booj when it comes to eating.
-But at times, I am grated by the lack of attention and time afforded to serve dishes which can be described with the much-heralded epithet- ‘comfort food’.
+But at times, I am grated by the lack of attention and time afforded to serve simplicity.
+Comfort food, if you will.

-The essence of comfort food is maybe just a little bit more complicated to capture when you are trying to ‘serve’ customers and I guess it makes sense.
+The essence of comfort food is maybe just a little bit more complicated to capture when you are trying to ‘serve’ customers, and I guess it makes sense.
 In a way, it doesn’t really lend itself as a concept to our modern consumer habits.
 Comfort food is for the home.
 If you’re English, it may be a jacket potato with butter and cheese.
-If you are from X country, you will have been raised having Y and that will be your comfort food.
-Trying to replicate that sense of ‘home’ is not simple and is maybe a big factor in the café and restaurant culture being how it is today.
+If you are from X country, you will have been raised having Y, and that will be your comfort food.
+Trying to replicate that sense of ‘home’ is not simple and may be a big factor in the café and restaurant culture is how it is today.

-In all of the Tascas (kinda like bistro-vibe restaurants/taverns that are dotted around the city) in Porto where I have eaten, I have sampled food of varying quality ranging from the OMFG-fantastic to the unfortunately meh and bland.
+In all of the Tascas (kinda like bistro-vibe restaurants/taverns that are dotted around the city) in Porto where I have eaten, I have sampled the food of varying quality ranging from the OMFG-fantastic to the, unfortunately, meh and bland.
 But, and a big but it is too, I have always enjoyed it.
 Comfort food!
-Magical isn’t it?
+Magical, isn’t it?

-The rest of this post is basically gonna be a tribute to some of the bossmen and women that have filled my tum.
+The rest of this post is basically gonna be a tribute to some of the people who have filled my tum.
 A homage to the wonderful satisfaction these people provide locals on a daily basis.

 So here goes…

 2) The bossman in Régua (look it up it is really pretty) who very arrogantly and smugly claimed he made the ‘Best Arroz com Pato (rice with duck)’ in the world’.
-Quite a claim mate, simmer down ye?
-One bite later, my eyes had rolled to the back of my head and I genuinely just spluttered out ‘f*ck meeee’.
+Quite a claim, mate, simmer down ye?
+One bite later, my eyes had rolled to the back of my head, and I genuinely just spluttered out ‘f*ck me’.
 It was DIVINE.
 He knew.
-Bossman knew.
-It was a beautiful plate of perfectly cooked, fluffy rice with the rich fattiness of duck and bacon taken to the next level with bits of fried onion.
-I began to praise him and compliment his incredible cooking rather enthusiastically and he just shrugged his shoulders and said ‘I know’… hero.
+He knew.
+It was a beautiful plate of perfectly cooked, fluffy rice with the rich fattiness of duck and bacon taken to the next level with bits of fried onion and offal.
+I began to praise him and compliment his incredible cooking rather enthusiastically, and he just shrugged his shoulders and said, ‘I know’… hero.
 What a guy!
 We salute you.